jasonjoh/dotnet-tutorial/README.md

 The purpose of this guide is to walk through the process of creating a simple ASP.NET MVC C# app that retrieves messages in Office 365.
 The source code in this repository is what you should end up with if you follow the steps outlined here.

-This tutorial will use the [Microsoft Office 365 API Tools](https://visualstudiogallery.msdn.microsoft.com/a15b85e6-69a7-4fdf-adda-a38066bb5155)
+This tutorial will use the [Microsoft Office 365 API Tools](https://visualstudiogallery.msdn.microsoft.com/a15b85e6-69a7-4fdf-adda-a38066bb5155) to register the app and add helpful NuGet packages for calling the Mail API.

 ## Before you begin ##